tjingboem/UDOs/README.md

     Utilities:
     k_checkaudio -  checking the audio output or another a-rate signal by converting it to k-rate k_Countstep -   counter at i rate.
-Makes particular output channel active k_suffixLORIS - checks if input file is a LORIS file or not k_suffixATS -  checks if input file is a ATS file or not k_suffixSOUND - checks if input file is a sound file or not k_suffixSF2 - checks if input file is a SoundFont or not
+Makes particular output channel active k_suffixLORIS - checks if input file has the LORIS file extension mtx or not k_suffixATS -  checks if input file has the ATS file extension ats or not k_suffixSOUND - checks if input file has a few sound file extensions or not k_suffixSF2 - checks if input file has the SoundFont extension sf2 or not